Sri Lanka Route Guide

 - Hepatitis A

 Staying away for several months?
 Then you probably should get vaccinations against Hepatitis B and rabies.
-Malaria occurs in the north of Sri Lanka.
-It is wise to always use DEET.
+There is no Malaria risk in Sri Lanka.